callstack/haul/docs/CLI Commands.md

 #### `--max-workers <number>`

 Number of workers used to transpile modules.
-Defaults to the number of the CPUs - 1.
-Default is limited to `7` on CI, as the number of CPUs happen to be not correct.
+Defaults to the number of the CPUs - 1 on local machine, but is limited to `7` on CI, as the number of CPUs can happen to be incorrect.

 ## `haul ram-bundle`